-4. Your answer in number 6 is probably low.
-Apart from errors mentioned above, why does this experiment tend to underestimate the crater size?
+4. Your answer in number 1 is probably low.
+Apart from errors mentioned above, why does this experiment tend to underestimate the energy?
 Think about where the kinetic energy of the impact is going in the sandbox versus in a large impact with the Earth.

-5. Let's assume that the meteoroid was going at normal orbital speeds.
-Calculate the orbital speed of the Earth going around the Sun in miles per hour.
-Convert your answer into cm/s.
-SHOW YOUR WORK!
+Let's assume that the meteoroid was going at normal orbital speeds.
+Calculate the orbital speed of the Earth in cm/s.
+(1 A.U. = 93 million miles =1.5x108 km) SHOW YOUR WORK!